 “We’re not out there to [publish] first.
 We’re never first; we’re always right.”

 Write an actual story about what you’re doing or what your new product is; why it’s so great; and how it improves on anything else in the industry.

 An article like that is far more likely to be considered a priority by your publishers…especially if they don’t have to do any tweaking before they publish it.

 3. RESPECT FORMATTING REQUIREMENTS

-If you send in publications that too short, publishers will avoid your story.
+If you send in publications that too short, your trade magazine publisher will avoid your story.
 Why?